The Window Never Rang

 Mr. Conrad was never up past ten.
 If it got any later, he would need to circle the block again.
 The neighbor lady had twice peeked out her blinds, and those were just the times Steve caught her.
 It wasn’t like anyone else in the neighborhood had a 1993 Camaro Z/28 in Quasar Blue.
 If she caught him, she’d tell Mr. Conrad, for sure.
 He’d cut him off, and there would be nothing he could do.
 Everyone knew Mr. Conrad was crazy.

 If he ever did find out, they’d have no choice but to elope.
 Jane was always talking about wanting to get married and starting a family.
 Just last week before 4th period she said what a great husband Steve would be.
 Steve?
 Nah.
 He wasn’t really the husband type.
 But for a girl like Jane, anything was worth considering.
 They didn’t make them like her anymore—whoever it is that made them.
-Jane was fire and brimstone in pearls, red hair and blue eyes.
-She was walking perfection.
+Jane was fire and brimstone in pearls, red hair, and blue eyes.
+She was perfection walking.
 She was the reason Steve went to 4th period.
 There was no way a girl like Jane was going to be with some deadbeat drop out.
 No way.

 “Come on.
 Turn the lamp off.
 Please turn the lamp off.
 Turn the lamp off.”